enter-opy/sound-of-music/README.md

 - **Stereo/Mono and Mix Controls:**
   - Choose stereo or mono processing for as needed.
   - Use the mix control to blend the processed and dry signals.

+## Contributing

+Contributions to Sound of Music are welcome!
+If you'd like to contribute, follow these steps:

+1. **Fork the Repository:** Start by forking the [Sound of Music repository](https://github.com/your-username/sound-of-music).

+2. **Make Changes:** Create a new branch, make your changes, and commit them to your branch.

+3. **Create a Pull Request:** Push your changes to your fork and submit a pull request (PR) to the original repository.

+## License

+This project is licensed under the [Your License Name] License.
+See the LICENSE file for details.